Police Killing Of Unarmed Black Man Ignites Fresh Outrage In US - UrduPoint

 Andre Maurice Hill, 47, was in the garage of a house on Monday night when he was shot several times by a police officer who had been called to the scene for a minor incident.

-The footage has no sound and it is not clear why the officer, Adam Coy, fired.
-Hill was not carrying a weapon.

-Coy and his colleague waited several minutes before approaching the victim, who was still alive, but died later.
+Columbus police chief Thomas Quinlan announced Thursday that he was moving to fire the officer, Adam Coy, on allegations of "critical misconduct".

+"We have an officer who violated his oath to comply with the rules and policies of the Columbus Division of Police," Quinlan said in a statement.
+"This violation cost an innocent man his life."
 According to local media reports, Coy had previously received complaints of excessive force.

+Coy and his colleague waited several minutes before approaching Hill, who was still alive, but died later.

 Casey Goodson Jr, 23, was shot several times on December 4 while returning home.

-His family say he was holding a sandwich in his hand which law enforcement mistook for a gun.
+His family has said he was holding a sandwich which law enforcement mistook for a gun.

+Several dozen protestors gathered Thursday, waving Black Lives Matter signs and calling for justice for people killed in police shootings.

-The killings come after a summer in which the US was rocked by historic protests against racial injustice and police brutality, sparked by the May killing of African American man George Floyd.
+The killings in Columbus come after a summer in which the US was rocked by historic protests against racial injustice and police brutality, sparked by the May killing of African-American man George Floyd.

 Floyd, also unarmed, suffocated beneath the knee of a white police officer in Minneapolis.
 Horrified passers-by filmed his death, with the footage swiftly going viral.

-"Once again officers see a Black man and conclude that he's criminal and dangerous," said lawyer Ben Crump, who defends several families of victims including Floyd's, on Wednesday.
+"Once again officers see a Black man and conclude that he's criminal and dangerous," said lawyer Ben Crump, who defends several families of police brutality victims including Floyd's, on Wednesday.

 He denounced a "tragic succession of officer-involved shootings."
 Columbus Mayor Andrew Ginther said he was "outraged" by Hill's death.

-He "known to the residents of the home where his car was parked on the street," he said Wednesday at a press conference, describing him as a "guest... not an intruder."Ginther said he was "very disturbed"" by the fact that the two police officers present did not give first aid to Hill.
-He called for the "immediate termination" of Coy.
+He was "known to the residents of the home where his car was parked on the street," he said Wednesday at a press conference, describing him as a "guest... not an intruder."Ginther said he was "very disturbed" that the two police officers did not give first aid to Hill and called for Coy's "immediate termination."